-Name of related party Relationship with the Group Zoeng Chang Industry Co., Ltd. Investment accounted for using the equity method.
-King Zone Corporation The Group is the juristic director of the entity Hitachi Astemo Taichung Co., Ltd.(Note) The Group is the juristic director of the entity Yangzhou Tairun Hotel, Ltd. An associate Zhen Ding Development Co., Ltd. The entity's chairman is the second immediate family of the chairman of the Company Taiwan Tea Corporation Same chairman with the Company Sanyang Educational Foundation Same chairman with the Company APh ePower Co., Ltd. An associate
+Name of related party Relationship with the Group

+Zoeng Chang Industry Co., Ltd. An associate

+King Zone Corporation The Group is the juristic director of the entity

+Hitachi Astemo Taichung Co., Ltd. The Group is the juristic director of the entity

+Yangzhou Tairun Hotel, Ltd. An associate

+Zhen Ding Development Co., Ltd. The entity's chairman is the second immediate

+family of the chairman of the Company

+Taiwan Tea Corporation(Note1) An associate

+Sanyang Educational Foundation Same chairman with the Company

+APh (Note2) An associate

+APh ePower (Note2) An associate